mihaeladivoiu/bookstore-management-sql/README.md

 # 📚 Bookstore Management - SQL & PL/SQL Projects

-This repository contains two academic projects developed during university courses on Databases (BD) and Database Management Systems (SGBD).
+This repository contains two academic projects developed during university courses on Databases and Database Management Systems.
 The projects simulate a bookstore management application, providing a comprehensive approach to data modeling and manipulation using SQL and PL/SQL.

 ---